 This "let's-make-it-more-complicated" principle is prevalent in the world of Object Oriented Programming which, when it was started, was supposed to deliver on various promises, such as:

 OOP is easier to learn for those new to computer programming than previous approaches, and its approach is often simpler to develop and to maintain, lending itself to more direct analysis, coding, and understanding of complex situations and procedures than other programming methods.

 As a long-time practitioner of several of those previous paradigms - I programmed for 16+ years in COBOL and 10+ years in UNIFACE - I therefore expect, nay demand, that it live up to that promise.
-I only write enterprise applications which do nothing but put data into and get data out of a database (usually relational), and having written thousands of user transactions in dozens of different applications I have gradually refined my development process so that I can create new transactions with basic functionality very quickly indeed.
+I only write enterprise applications which do nothing but put data into and get data out of a database (usually relational) using electronic forms, and having written thousands of user transactions in dozens of different applications I have gradually refined my development process so that I can now create new transactions with basic functionality very quickly indeed.
 What used to take weeks to achieve in COBOL I reduced to days in UNIFACE and then minutes in PHP, but for the OO purists this is still not good enough.
 A common argument I hear is this:

 If you have one class per database table you are relegating each class to being no more than a simple transport mechanism for moving data between the database and the user interface.
 It is supposed to be more complicated than that.

 Why should it be more complicated than that?